 In Britain, Dr. J.C.
 Watt reported his findings that through blood testing, he found toxemia directly correlated to acute, chronic, or returning episodes of depression, especially after a flu attack where the intestines were left susceptible to absorption of dangerous toxins.
 He found a low-protein diet was effective as a treatment.3

-Harvard University published information on the connections between certain medical conditions such as a deficiency in vitamin B12, viruses, weak adrenal glands, heart conditions, hypothyroidism, lack of exposure to sunlight, and many others as potentially causative factors regarding depression.
-Hence, their treatment could be both effective and non-drug-based.4
+Research has shown the connections between certain medical conditions such as a deficiency in vitamin B12, Vitamin D, low intake of omega-3 fatty acids, lack of exposure to sunlight, and many others as potentially causative factors regarding depression.
+Hence, their treatment could be both effective and non-drug-based.4-6,8,9

 There are many more examples that can be found with a little time spent researching.
 How often have patients been prescribed Lexapro or Prozac, etc., within the context of the medical model mentioned above?
 And how many were given any preliminary testing for nutritional deficiencies or to discover any of the other possible physical/environmental causes and contributors to depression?
 5